Information-Theoretic Policy Learning from Partial Observations with Fully Informed Decision Makers

 \subsection{Results}

-We verify the capacity of the V-APCD and N-APCD to reconstruct the underlying policy $\{\underline{k}_T^\text{lqer},\underline{\matrixstyle{K}}_T^\text{lqer}\}$ using the APCD mean as a proxy for the LQER.
+We verify the capacity of the V-APCD and N-APCD to reconstruct the underlying policy $\{\underline{k}_T^\square,\underline{\mathrm{K}}_T^\square\}$ using the APCD mean as a proxy for the LQER.
 Thus we interpret the APCD covariance as a measure for our epistemic uncertainty about the APCD mean.
 For the N-APCD this results into a linear feedback policy.
 For the V-APCD this results into a Gaussian mixture of $N$ linear feedback policies.
-The initial policy $\underline{\rho}_T$ is characterised as a linear Gaussian policy with zero mean and uncorrelated covariance with magnitude $\sigma^2$.
-Due to the relative sensitivity of the LQER policy to the control parameters we do not quantify the reconstruction of the LQER itself but compare the performance of the APCDs with respect to the control objective defined above.
+The policy prior, $\underline{\rho}_T$, is characterised as a linear Gaussian policy with zero mean and uncorrelated covariance with magnitude $\sigma^2$.
+Because we are interested in behavioural features of dynamics induced by the learned student's policy, rather than in a perfect reconstruction of the teacher's policy we do not quantify the reconstruction of the LQER itself but compare the performance of the APCDs with respect to the control objective defined above.
 In our experiments we vary two hyperparameters, in particular the magnitude $\sigma^2$ and the number of measurement sequences $N$ picked randomly from half of $M = 10^2$ individual experiments.
 The APCDs are then validated on the same $10^2$ experiments using the same in- and output noise.
-To counteract the influence of the specific $N$ from half the $M$ sequences on the reconstruction, we verify $P$ unique but random permutations so that the probability of never having included a specific sequence is less than $1\%$\footnote{The number of unique combinations when picking $N$ sequences from $M$ is $B = \binom{M}{N}$.
-The number of unique combinations that does not include a specific sequence is $A = \binom{M-1}{N}$.
-The probability of picking a combinations that does not include a specific sequence on the $(p-1)$\textsuperscript{th} try equals $q(p) = \frac{A-p}{B-p}$.
-The probability of picking $P$ unique combinations that do not include a specific sequence therefore equals $f(P) = \prod_{p=1}^{P} q(p)$.
-Based on this result we can compute $P$ so that $f(P) \leq \overline{f}$ for given $N$.
-See inline figure.}.
+To counteract the influence of the specific $N$ from half the $M$ sequences on the reconstruction, we verify $P$ unique but random combinations so that the probability of never having included a specific sequence is less than $1\%$\footnote{The number of unique combinations when picking $N$ from $M$ is $B = \binom{M}{N}$.
+The number of unique combinations that does not include a specific experiment is $A = \binom{M-1}{N}$.
+The probability of picking a combination that does not include a specific experiment on the $(p-1)$\textsuperscript{th} try equals $q(p) = \frac{A-p}{B-p}$.
+The probability of picking $P$ unique combinations that do not include a specific sequence equals $f(P) = \prod_{p=1}^{P} q(p)$.
+As such we can compute $P$ so that $f(P) \leq \overline{f}$ for given $N$.}.
+See the inline figure.